awslabs/aws-mysql-jdbc/src/demo/java/customplugins/README.md

   Java class calling this method instead of the actual object?
-    - The `execute` method accepts the invocation class and the method call, such as `execute(ResultSet.class, "getString", () -> rs.getString(1))` because the Java class and the method name already provides enough details about the invoked method.
-Not passing the actual object prevents modification on the object,and avoids side effects when executing SQL functions in connection plugins.
+    - The `execute` method accepts the invocation class and the method call, such as `execute(ResultSet.class, "getString", () -> rs.getString(1))` because the Java class and the method name already provides enough information about the invoked method.
+Not passing the actual object prevents modification of the object,and avoids side effects when executing SQL functions in connection plugins.